Tennessee Guardsmen return home from deployment

 |Downloads:

-This work, Tennessee Guardsmen return home from deployment [Image 3 of 3], by CPT Kealy Moriarty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tennessee Guardsmen return home from deployment, by LTC Darrin Haas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT